 Instructions

 - Slice baguette in half and then slice one half into 15 equal slices.
 Save other half for another use.
-Toast bread in the toast oven until lightly toasted.
+Toast bread in the toast oven until lightly toasted.½ large baguette

-- Spread about 1.5 teaspoons of goat cheese onto each toast.
+- Spread about 1.5 teaspoons of goat cheese onto each toast.4 oz goat cheese

-- Place about 5-6 pieces of dates on top of goat cheese.
+- Place about 5-6 pieces of dates on top of goat cheese.½ cup dates or figs

-- Drizzle with honey and top with fresh mint if desired.
+- Drizzle with honey and top with fresh mint if desired.1 tablespoon honey, 1 tablespoon fresh mint

 Notes

-- This goat cheese crostini falls under a sweeter category thanks to the honey and dates.
-Other ideas for sweet crostini would be to swap out dates for flavors of strawberry, peach, pear, roasted grape or apple.
+- This simple crostini recipe falls under a sweeter category thanks to the honey and dates.
+Other ideas for sweet crostini would be to swap out dates for flavors of strawberry, peach, pear, roasted grape, or apple.

-- Storage: Goat cheese crostini are best eaten the day made.
+- Storage: These crostinis are best eaten the day made.
 If you do have leftovers you would like to store, you can do so in the refrigerator in an airtight container for up to 2 days.
 However, the bread will no longer be toasted and may become soggy.

 - Make ahead: Ingredients may be prepped separately ahead of time and assembled on the day of.